And So, They Met

 The weed was well passed flowering.
 There were withered white petals scattered beneath the plant.

 “Thanks for the warning,” said Soletus studying him in awe.
 He doesn’t speak like a boy.

-Soletus left to search for any garden tool Brother Hickory had.
+Soletus left to search for any garden tools Brother Hickory had.
 They were all places in a dusty shed not touched since spring.
 Mien stood aside and let him take care of the plant.
 Once it was removed and tossed aside where it wouldn’t harm anyone, the two of them continued cleaning out the entire plot.
 There were carrots there, some turnips, and onions.
 The carrots and turnips weren’t anything to look at.
 The onions somehow managed but onions didn’t taste good alone.
 There was a wild briar hidden containing a few late season blackberries for their hard work.
-They worked on those.
+They ate those.

-When Hickory sought them out, Mien teased up again.
+When Hickory sought them out, Mien tensed up again.
 He was sitting on the ground and got to his feet the moment the priest appeared.
 Soletus watched Mien back up placing himself behind him.
 Brother Hickory was fixed on his clean garden plot to notice the strange reaction, or he had seen it and chose not to respond.

 “I was saving that for when they suffered me with another badly behaving boy, but they wouldn’t do such a good job,” he said impressed looking straight at Mien.
 “I wouldn’t think you would do such work.”

 Mien cast his gaze down at his feet.

 “He was fine,” said Soletus slapping the boy on the back.
 Mien scooted away from him.
 “Well, he was before that.”

 “That was just a friendly slap,” Hickory said to Mien.